DraciVik/100DaysOfCode/README_Round_2.md

 ## Day - 41 - 18.12.2018

 Watched a couple of more vides from my other bootstrap4 course and solved tasks without help

+## Day - 42 - 19.12.2018

+Coursera course classes and then some interview questions